International Monetary Fund

 Background

-Under the Oslo Accords, agreed between the Israelis and Palestinians in 1993-95, the Palestinian Authority (PA) was established with the task of building new institutions from scratch and developing a policy and legal framework for the West Bank and Gaza (WBG) that could provide the basis for a future Palestinian state.
-Considerable progress was made toward these objectives, until the outbreak of the second “intifada” in 2000.
-Despite efforts to put the peace process back on track (the “road map”), the situation continued to deteriorate, culminating with the election of the Hamas-led government in 2006, the subsequent Israeli blockade, and the effective division of WBG into separate political blocs for Gaza and the West Bank.
-Throughout this time, the PA has struggled to maintain its relevance, keep up the reform effort, and prevent the ongoing economic crisis from turning into a humanitarian disaster.
+The Israeli-Palestinian conflict has been one of the most intractable and damaging conflicts in recent world history.
+Its resolution has long been one of the most sought-after objectives of the international community.
+The Oslo Accords signed between the Israelis and Palestinians in 1993-95 offered the first real hope for its peaceful resolution.
+Under these accords, the Palestinian Authority (PA) was established with the task of building new institutions from scratch and developing a policy and legal framework for the West Bank and Gaza (WBG) that could provide the basis for a future Palestinian state.
+Considerable progress was made toward these objectives, until the outbreak of the second “Intifada” in 2000.
+Despite efforts to put the peace process back on track (the “road map”), the situation continued to deteriorate, culminating with the election of the Hamas-led government in 2006, the subsequent Israeli blockade and the effective division of WBG into separate political blocs for Gaza and the West Bank.
+The PA persisted with reforms, implemented since 2007 by Prime Minister Fayyad’s government with assistance of the international community.
+In May 2011, the PA and Hamas signed a reconciliation agreement that calls for the formation of an interim unity government and national elections within a year.

 Role of the IMF